the1lab/1lab/src/Cat/Displayed/Cartesian.lagda.md

-We note that the classical literature often differentiates between _fibrations_ --- those displayed categories for which _there exist_ Cartesian lifts for every crooked leg --- and _cloven fibrations_, those for which the Cartesian fibrations are "algebraic" in a sense.
+We note that the classical literature often differentiates between _fibrations_ --- those displayed categories for which _there exist_ Cartesian lifts for every right corner --- and _cloven fibrations_, those for which the Cartesian lifts are "algebraic" in a sense.
 This is because, classically, _essentially unique_ means that there are still some choices to be made, and invoking the axiom of choice makes an "arbitrary" set of such choices.
 But, in the presence of univalence,